Digital-Avatars-and-Robotics/MUDxGodot/README.md

 export default defineConfig({
     build: {
         lib: {
-          // Could also be a dictionary or array of multiple entry points
           entry: resolve(__dirname, './src/index.ts'),
           name: 'mud',
-          // the proper extensions will be added
           fileName: 'mud-lib',
         },
         rollupOptions: {
-          // make sure to externalize deps that shouldn't be bundled
-          // into your library
           external: ['vue'],
           output: {
-            // Provide global variables to use in the UMD build
-            // for externalized deps
             globals: {
               vue: 'Vue',
             },